Emergence of kaonium as a sharp resonance in photon-photon to meson-meson cross-sections: Conclusions

 \section{Conclusions}

 In this paper, we have studied the binding energies of the 1s and 2s bound states of the hypothetical mesonic atom, $K^+ K^-$ (kaonium), using the $K^+ K^- \to K^+ K^-$ elastic scattering amplitude.
 The resonance peaks of the amplitude, corresponding to the kaonium binding energies, are in line with previously reported values derived from the pole positions of the Kudryavtsev--Popov equation.
 Employing a version of chiral perturbation theory (ChPT), developed in \cite{JAO1997, JAO1998}, we have evaluated the cross-sections for processes $\gamma \gamma \to \pi^0 \pi^0$ and $\gamma \gamma \to \pi^0 \eta$, including the formation of kaonium.
 This requires a modification of meson--meson scattering amplitudes to incorporate the effects of isospin breaking, stemming from the kaon mass difference and Coulomb interactions---the latter being essential for kaonium formation.
 Our calculations demonstrate that this exotic atom, with a ground-state lifetime of $\sim 10^{-18}$ s, manifests itself as a sharp peak around 992 MeV accompanying $f_0 (980)$ or $a_0 (980)$.
 The obtained theoretical cross-section curves---particularly for the process $\gamma \gamma \to \pi^0 \eta$---show a better fit to the experimental data from the JADE and Belle Collaborations \cite{JADE1990, Belle2009} when kaonium formation is included in the calculations, and thus hint at the likely existence of this elusive, yet-to-be-observed atom.
+Building on this improved agreement with the data, we conclude by commenting on the experimental testability of the kaonium signal predicted in this work.
+The intrinsic width of the ground state of kaonium is extremely small, $\Gamma_{\text{Ka.}} \simeq 0.45$ keV, implying that a direct experimental resolution of the isolated kaonium peak would require a center-of-mass energy resolution $\Delta E_{\text{Res.}} \lesssim 0.45$ keV around 992 MeV.
+Such a resolution is far beyond the capabilities of current photon–-photon experiments.
+However, the physical significance of kaonium does not rely on resolving its intrinsic width.
+Instead, kaonium manifests itself through a localized modification of the energy dependence of the cross-sections near the $K^+ K^-$ threshold, where the background is governed by the much broader $f_0 (980)$ and $a_0 (980)$ resonances.
+A more realistic regime for near-future facilities is $\Gamma_{\text{Ka.}} \ll \Delta E_{\text{Res.}} \ll \Gamma_{f_0, a_0}$, where the kaonium signal, though broadened by the experimental resolution, appears as a narrow enhancement on a locally flat background.
+A resolution of $\Delta E_{\text{Res.}} \sim$ 1--2 MeV---which may become accessible with ongoing upgrades to photon--photon experiments---could produce a detectable enhancement confined to 1--2 bins.